andre-rodovalho/sip-doorbell-brain/README.md

 - conf
     * This directory contains Asterisk configuration files.
 The most relevant files are:
-        * The (extensions.conf)[./conf/extensions.conf] file is the (dialplan)[https://wiki.asterisk.org/wiki/display/AST/Dialplan], here we configure the dial groups and call route logic.
+        * The (extensions.conf)[./conf/extensions.conf] file is the dialplan, here we configure the dial groups and call route logic.
-        * The (pjsip.conf)[./conf/pjsip.conf] contains critical resource configuration like SIP users/clients credentials and other network configuration.
+        * The [pjsip.conf](./conf/pjsip.conf) contains critical resource configuration like SIP users/clients credentials and other network configuration.
 - docker
     Dockerfile and docker-compose.yml files here.
 - logs